How can I internationalise my Linkedin prospecting?

 The challenges of internationalizing Linkedin prospecting

-Although internationalization offers many advantages, it requires a well thought-out, well-structured strategy on the part of your company.
+Although internationalization offers many advantages, it requires a well thought-out, well-structured strategy on the part of your company, including an analysis of the risks and opportunities in international markets.

 In my opinion, here are the three pillars you need to focus on before prospecting internationally:

-3. Marketing and business materials: make sure they are translated into English, without necessarily translating them into every language.
+• Marketing and business materials: make sure they are translated into English, without necessarily translating them into all languages.

 Then you’ll see!
 There’s no need to prepare everything in advance.
 Sell, prospect, and then manage deliveries.

-The internationalization of your company, whatever its sector of activity and the method chosen (exporting, relocating, etc.), requires certain key steps to be taken to ensure the success of this important transition.
-However, keep in mind that to start internationalizing, you can (and should) skip some of these steps.
+The internationalization of your company, whatever its sector of activity and whatever method you choose (exporting, relocation, etc.), requires the respect of certain key stages to guarantee the success of this important transition.
+Nevertheless, keep in mind that to begin internationalization, you can (and even should) skip some of these steps, depending on your project and your priorities.

 Step 1: Needs Assessment

 Internationalization, a major project similar to restructuring, requires an in-depth audit of the company’s needs in this area.
 Think about the reasons, the target countries and the objectives to be achieved in the short, medium and long term.
-These answers will guide your strategy.
+These answers will guide your strategy, including market research and an international development plan.

 Step 2: Exploring the target market